oyoops/sb102bot_fe/README.md

-# SB102Bot: FL Multifamily Development Calculator
+# SB102Bot: FL Multifamily Development Calculator :house_with_garden: :construction_worker:

 `This whole description was written by ChatGPT`